yushundong/yushundong.github.io/_pages/about.md

 * Mar.
 2024: One paper accepted by TheWebConf.
 * Jan.
 2024: One paper accepted by PAKDD.
 * Jan.
 2024: One paper accepted by ICLR.
 * Nov.
+2023: One paper accepted by TKDD.
+* Nov.
 2023: Passed dissertation proposal defense.
 * Aug.
 2023: One paper accepted by CIKM.
 * May.
 2023: One paper accepted by SIGKDD.